ajrcarey/pdfium-render/README.md

 * Releases numbered 0.4.x added support for all page rendering Pdfium functions to `pdfium-render`.
 * Releases numbered 0.5.x-0.6.x added support for most read-only Pdfium functions to `pdfium-render`.
-* Releases numbered 0.7.x aim to progressively add support for all Pdfium page object creation and editing functions to `pdfium-render`.
+* Releases numbered 0.7.x added support for most Pdfium page object creation and editing functions to `pdfium-render`.
-* Releases numbered 0.8.x aim to progressively add support for all other Pdfium editing functions to `pdfium-render`.
+* Releases numbered 0.8.x aim to progressively add support for all remaining Pdfium editing functions to `pdfium-render`.
 * Releases numbered 0.9.x aim to fill any remaining gaps in the high-level interface prior to 1.0.

-By version 0.8.0, `pdfium-render` should provide useful coverage for the vast majority of common use cases, whether rendering existing documents or creating new ones.

 There are 368 `FPDF_*` functions in the Pdfium API.
-As of version 0.7.34, 323 (88%) have
+As of version 0.8.0, 323 (88%) have
 bindings available in `PdfiumLibraryBindings`, with the functionality of the majority of these available via the `pdfium-render` high-level interface.